 - Image Sharing: e.g. Flickr, etc.

-Also, if you would like to know more about setting up social media tracking (so you can get actionable information about your content distribution efforts), we have written a comprehensive article on social media measurement tools and technologies that are worth checking out and knowing about.
-To learn more, go here:
+Also, if you would like to know more about setting up social media tracking (in order to get actionable information about your content marketing campaigns), we have written a detailed article on social media monitoring tools and technologies that are worth checking out and knowing about.
+Go here to learn more:

 Kickstart Your WordPress Traffic System